SSERVI Higher Education

 Postdoctoral fellowships are one way that SSERVI fosters cross-team and interdisciplinary collaborations.
 Managed by Oak Ridge Associated Universities, the SSERVI NPP fellows are expected to work within multiple disciplines on scientific topics that push the boundaries of what is currently known about the Moon.
 SSERVI NPP fellowships are two-year awards with one potential additional year based on performance.
 More information on the NPP may be found here.

-Held in conjunction with SSERVI’s annual Lunar Science Forum, the LunarGradCon is an annual one-day conference that is managed, planned and operated by and for graduate students.
-The overall goal of the LunarGradCon is to provide an opportunity for grad students and early-career postdocs to present their research on lunar science in a friendly environment among their peers.
-In addition to oral presentations, opportunities for networking with fellow grad students and postdocs, as well as senior members of the NASA Lunar Science Institute, will be provided.
+Held in conjunction with SSERVI’s annual Exploration Science Forum, the LunarGradCon is an annual one-day conference that is managed, planned and operated by and for graduate students.
+The overall goal of the LunarGradCon is to provide an opportunity for grad students and early-career postdocs to present their research on lunar and planetary science in a friendly environment among their peers.
+In addition to oral presentations, opportunities for networking with fellow grad students and postdocs, as well as senior members of SSERVI, will be provided.
 A limited amount of funding is provided annually for travel and lodging costs.
-More information can be found here and here.
+More information can be found here.

-SSERVI has long been a proud supporter of the NASA Academy programby fully funding a single student’s participation within the NASA Ames Academy.
+SSERVI has long been a proud supporter of the NASA Academy program by fully funding a single student’s participation within the NASA Ames Academy.
 The NASA Academy is a leadership and professional development summer program designed to introduce college juniors, seniors and first-year graduate students to the entire space program including commercial space, research institutes, management practices and policy drafting.
 The vision of the Academy as described by its founder, Dr. Gerald Soffen is “give possible leaders a view into how NASA, the university community, and the private sector function, set their priorities, and contribute to the success of the aerospace program.”
 In today’s world, the need for such an opportunity is even more compelling.
 NASA needs inspired and educated youth eager to take usto the Moon, to Mars, and beyond.
+For more information please see http://academy.arc.nasa.gov

 Next Gen Lunar Scientists and Engineers (NGLSE):